-The mission of the Medical Assistant program at Edison State Community College is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
+The mission of the Medical Assistant program at Edison State Community College is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains to enter the profession.

 The following program outcomes are met by the Medical Assistant curriculum which utilizes all three aforementioned learning domains and ultimately fulfills the primary goal.